expressjs/expressjs.com/4x/en/api/app-param.md

 });
 ```

-The following snippet illustrates how the `callback`
+The following snippet illustrates how the `callback` is much like middleware,
-is much like middleware, thus supporting async operations.
-However,
+thus supporting asynchronous operations.
+However, it provides the additional
-it provides the additional value of the parameter (here named as `id`), derived from the corresponding parameter in the `req.params` object.
+value of the parameter (here named as `id`), derived from the corresponding
-An attempt to load the user is then performed, assigning `req.user`;
+parameter in the `req.params` object.
+An attempt to load the user is then
-otherwise an error is passed to `next(err)`.
+performed, assigning `req.user`;  otherwise an error is passed to `next(err)`.

 ```js
 app.param('user', function(req, res, next, id){